jcaillon/valet/extras/lib-valet.md

 echo "${myArray[*]}"
 ```

-> - This function uses a quicksort algorithm.
+> - This function uses a quicksort algorithm (hoarse partition).
+> - The sorting is not stable (the order of equal elements is not preserved).
 > - It is not appropriate for large array, use the `sort` binary for such cases.

 ## array::sortWithCriteria